-The following Title IX Sexual Harassment/Discrimination Response Policy (the "Policy") outlines Centenary's efforts to comply with Title IX of the Education Amendments of 1972, as amended ("Title IX"), which prohibits discrimination (including sexual harassment and sexual violence) based on sex in the University's educational "Programs and Activities," as such term is defined below, as well as retaliation for asserting or otherwise participating in claims of sex discrimination.
+The following Title IX Sexual Harassment/Discrimination Response Policy (the "Policy") outlines Centenary's efforts to comply with Title IX of the Education Amendments of 1972, as amended effective August 1, 2024 ("Title IX"), which prohibits discrimination (including sex-based harassment and sexual violence) on all forms of sex distinction based on sex stereotypes, sex characteristics, pregnancy and related conditions, sexual orientation and gender identify in the University's educational "Programs and Activities," as such term is defined below, as well as retaliation for asserting or otherwise participating in claims of sex discrimination.
+The University will implement this Policy consistent with the requirements of Title IX.

 At the outset, it should be noted that Centenary has designated Christine Rosado, the University's Director of Human Resources and Equal Employment Opportunity Officer, to serve as the Title IX Coordinator, and Julie Lorenzo, Senior Human Resources Generalist, to serve as the Deputy Title IX Coordinator.
 The University's Director of Human Resources/Title IX Coordinator coordinates Centenary's compliance with Title IX and other applicable laws prohibiting sex and gender-based harassment, discrimination and retaliation.
-Each individual is available to any student and employee, including faculty and student workers, current and prospective students and employees, and any visiting/temporary students and adjunct employees, who may be seeking additional information, support, or wishing to file a report or complaint related to prohibited conduct under this Policy.
+Each individual is available to any student and employee, including faculty and student workers, current and prospective students and employees, and any visiting/temporary students and adjunct employees participating or attempting to participate in Centenary's educational Programs and Activities, who may be seeking additional information, support, or wishing to file a report or complaint related to prohibited conduct under this Policy.

+Title IX Coordinator Christine Rosado Seay Administration Building 400 Jefferson Street Hackettstown, NJ 07840 Christine.Rosado@CentenaryUniversity.edu P: 908-852-1400 x2334 Deputy Title IX Coordinator

+Julie Lorenzo

+Seay Administration Building

+400 Jefferson Street

+Hackettstown, NJ 07840

+Julie.Lorenzo@CentenaryUniversity.edu

-Title IX Coordinator Christine Rosado Seay Administration Building 400 Jefferson Street Hackettstown, NJ 07840 Christine.Rosado@CentenaryUniversity.edu P: 908-852-1400 x2334 Deputy Title IX Coordinator Julie Lorenzo Seay Administration Building 400 Jefferson Street Hackettstown, NJ 07840 Julie.Lorenzo@CentenaryUniversity.edu P: 908-852-1400 x2364 The University will respond promptly and effectively to any and all reports alleging violation(s) of this Policy, and will take appropriate action to prevent, correct and if necessary, discipline individuals who violate this Policy.
+P: 908-852-1400 x2364

+The University will respond promptly and effectively to any and all reports alleging violation(s) of this Policy, and will take appropriate action to prevent, correct and if necessary, discipline individuals who violate this Policy.